lucalullo/building-agentic-automl/README.md

 ## Current limitations

-Version 1 is intentionally compact and educational:
+Version 2 is intentionally compact and educational:

-- task detection relies only on the number of unique target values;
+- task detection still relies only on the number of unique target values;
+- the Data Inspector is descriptive and does not automatically fix detected issues;
+- missing values are reported but not explicitly imputed by the agent;
+- there is no dedicated outlier detection;
+- there is no explicit data-leakage detection;
+- duplicate rows, skewness and semantic feature types are not inspected yet;
 - only one model family, LightGBM, is available;
 - there is no comparison between multiple algorithms;
 - there is no hyperparameter optimization;
-- categorical conversion is the only explicit preprocessing strategy;
+- categorical conversion is still the only explicit preprocessing strategy;
 - evaluation uses a single train-validation split;
 - there is no cross-validation;
-- there is no advanced missing-value strategy;
-- there is no dedicated outlier handling;
-- there is no explicit data-leakage detection;
 - model selection is based only on the detected task;
 - all decisions are still coordinated directly by one `agent()` function;
 - there is no planner or multi-agent architecture yet.

 These limitations are intentional.

-They define the starting point from which the architecture can evolve progressively.
+Version 2 focuses on making the dataset visible to the agent before later versions begin acting automatically on the information discovered during inspection.

 ## Project status

 **Version 1 - Baseline Agent is completed.**

+**Version 2 - Data Inspector is completed.**

-The project currently provides the first functional foundation of Building Agentic AutoML.
+The project currently provides a functional Agentic AutoML baseline plus its first dataset-awareness layer.

 The agent can move automatically from a tabular dataset and target column to an evaluated LightGBM baseline while adapting between classification and regression.

+Before training, it can now also inspect dataset dimensions, target behavior, feature types, missing values and feature cardinality, and store this information inside the final state.

-The project is intentionally not considered complete at Version 1.
+The project is intentionally not considered complete at Version 2.

-Future versions can progressively introduce additional AutoML and agentic capabilities while preserving the educational structure of the project.
+Future versions can progressively turn the information collected by the inspector into automatic preprocessing, validation, model-selection and orchestration decisions while preserving the educational structure of the project.

 ## License